maelfabien/maelfabien.github.io/_pages/ml.md

     nav: sidebar-sample
 ---

 A series of articles dedicated to machine learning and statistics.
+All codes and exercises of this section are hosted on GitHub in a dedicated repository :

+<div class="github-card" data-github="maelfabien/Machine_Learning_Tutorials" data-width="400" data-height="" data-theme="medium"></div>
+<script src="//cdn.jsdelivr.net/github-cards/latest/widget.js"></script>

 ## Statistics